-Every culture on earth has its myths.
-Myths are not only the vehicle by which a culture can explain its origins, but they are also a means by which various strands of a culture, such as clans or tribes and even diverging nations will find commonality.
+Every culture on earth has its myths and folklore.
+They are not only the vehicle by which a culture can explain its origins, but myths are also a means by which various strands of a culture, such as clans or tribes and even diverging nations will find commonality.

 Origins of Irish Myths

 Ireland’s myths, are contained in collections first written down by early Christian Irish monks but, in common with all other Celtic societies, related orally by countless generations before that.